Guayusa is one of few known caffeinated holly trees and it’s currently breaking out of obscurity.

 Natural energy source

-As well as caffeine, its unique chemical make-up includes the caffeine-related compounds theobromine and theophyline, plus a whole host of essential vitamins and minerals.
+As well as caffeine, its unique chemical make-up includes the caffeine-related compound theobromine, plus a whole host of essential vitamins and minerals.

 More antioxidants than green tea